Back to Blog

 Welcome to the age of vibecoding

-There's a bigger force at work here, and every founder needs to understand it.
+There's a bigger force at work here, and every entepreneur and innovator needs to understand it.

-If your differentiator is your product, congratulations: there's a good chance you are differentiating on the cheapest, most replicable thing in the entire stack.
+But, whether you build well or not, the core truth remains: if your differentiator is your product alone, there's a good chance you are differentiating on the cheapest, most replicable thing in the entire stack.

-The moat is the thing that can't be vibecoded.
+A moat is the thing that can't be instantly vibecoded.
 It's the thing a competitor can't replicate over a free weekend.

 "Would you ask someone to marry you on the first date?"

 Probably not.
-Yet that's exactly how most founders go to market.
+Yet that's exactly how most tech entrepreneurs go to market.

 They lead with the product.
 The features.
 The integrations.
 The roadmap.
 The unit economics, if they're feeling really seductive.

-But customers, even B2B ones, even procurement teams, even general counsel, don't buy that way.
+But customers, even B2B ones, even procurement teams, (even general counsel in the case of Legora), don't buy that way.
 They buy from brands they feel something about.
 Google's own research found:

-These aren't consumer purchases of fizzy water.
+We aren't talking about consumer purchases of fizzy water.
 These are CFO-signed enterprise contracts.
 And they still hinge on feeling.

 That's because feeling is a shortcut for trust.
-And in a world where anyone can vibecode a passable product, trust is the only variable left worth competing on.
+And in a world where anyone can vibecode a passable product, trust is a variable that is worth competing on and will repay you many times over.

 Why storytelling, specifically?

-Because it's the only format the human brain is actually built for.
+Because it's the format the human brain is actually built for.

 Studies show neural activity increases roughly fivefold when we hear a good story.
 People retain about 70% of information delivered through stories, versus only 10% from data and statistics.
 A good story triggers dopamine (memory) and oxytocin (connection).
 A good spec sheet triggers… nothing.